r-ybarra/Amazon_Vine_Analysis/README.md

 <img width="693" alt="Screen Shot 2021-10-12 at 8 12 25 PM" src="https://user-images.githubusercontent.com/48080598/137049822-2e42c888-9a6c-4be9-9f1a-e3d51ee5fd8c.png">

 ## Summary
-From looking at the results, we see that the number of Vine reviews are far less than the number of non-Vine reviews (613 to 64986).
+We found that there are only 613 vine reviews but 64986 other reviews.
 When looking at the number of 5 star reviews for each category, about 36% of the Vine reviews were 5 star reviews while about 47% of the non-Vine reviews were 5 star reviews.
-This shows that there isn't a positivity bias in this data because the non-Vine reviews have more of a percentage of 5 star reviews than the Vine reviews (regardless of the total number of reviews).
-An additional test we could do is project the number of 5 star reviews for Vine if they had a lot more reviews because they have a lot less in this dataset.
-If Vine had a total more close to 60,000, how would the percentage of 5 star reviews change and would that show if there is a bias towards Vine or not?
+This shows that there isn't a positivity bias in this data because the non-Vine reviews have more of a percentage of 5 star reviews than the Vine reviews.
+We could use a regression model to predict the number of 5 star reviews for Vine if they had a similar number as the other reviews to compare the results on a more even scale.